Right-angled Artin subgroups of Artin groups: Generalized Tits Conjecture and small type spherical Artin groups

-By Lemma \ref{l:curves2}, for each irreducible special subgroup $A_T$ of type $D_k$ (i.e.\ from family (1)), there is a unique boundary curve of $\Sigma_T$ which intersects $\partial \Sigma_U$ for $U$ in family (3).
-Indeed, it is curve $s_{k-1}$, see Figure~\ref{fig:curves in Dn}.
-Finally, for irreducible subset in family (2), i.e.\ $T=\{t_i,\dots, t_j\}$, we pick the curve $t_{i:j}$, i.e.\ a curve in $\partial\Sigma_T$ that intersects $r_k$ for every $i\leq k\leq j$, which is unique unless $i,j$ are both odd (in which case either choice works).
+Finally, for an irreducible subset in family (2), we pick the curve $t_{i:j}$, i.e.\ a curve in $\partial\Sigma_T$ that intersects $r_k$ for every $i\leq k\leq j$, which is unique unless $i,j$ are both odd (in which case either choice works).

-We now claim that these choices satisfy the Property PP relative to $L_0$.
 For each simplex in $L_1 - L_0$, we have chosen curves not contained in $L_0$.
-Also, for each edge in $L_1 - L_0$, we have chosen a simple closed curve that is not a boundary curve of any subsurface corresponding to a different irreducible Artin subgroup.
-Therefore, condition (2) is satisfied.
-By Theorem~\ref{thm:generalized PP}, the conclusion follows.
+Also, for each simplex in $L_1 - L_0$, we have chosen a simple closed curve that is not a boundary curve of any subsurface corresponding to a different irreducible Artin subgroup.
+Apart from the curve $s_0$ (which is not in the image of $p$), the only curves contained in two multicurves are the $s'_{2k+1}$.
+Since $p(T) = s_{2k+1}$ for $A_T$ of type $D_{2k+2}$, and $p(T) = r_{2k+1}$ for $A_T$ of type $A_{2k+1}$ from family $(3)$ this guarantees the third condition in Lemma \ref{lem:PP for surfaces} is satisfied.
+By Theorem~\ref{thm:generalized PP}, the conclusion follows. \end{proof}